Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: On the zeros of random function analogues of -functions

 \section{On the zeros of random function analogues of $L$-functions}

 There is a rather surprising result concerning the zeros of the Riemann $\zeta$ function (and all other Dirichlet $L$-functions) in relation to the zeros of a family of random functions.
-This results is the content of two theorems due to Grosswald and Schnitzer \cite{Grosswald}.
+These results are the content of two theorems due to Grosswald and Schnitzer \cite{Grosswald}.

-\begin{theorem} (Grosswald and Schnitzer) Let $p_m$ be the $m$-th prime and select an integer number $q_m$ so that \beq p_m \leq p'_m \leq p_{m+1} \,\,\,. \eeq With these $q_m$ form the infinite product \beq \zeta'(s) \,=\, \prod_{m=1}^\infty (1 - p_m'^{-s})^{-1} \,\,\,. \eeq The function $\zeta'(s)$ possesses the following properties: (i) $\zeta'(s) \neq 0$ for $\sigma > 1$; (ii) $\zeta'(s)$ can be continued as a meromorphic function in $\sigma >0$; (iii) in $\sigma > 0$, $\zeta'(s)$ has a single pole at $s=1$ with residue $r$, $1/2 \leq r \leq 1$; (iv) in $\sigma >0$, $\zeta'(s)$ has the {\em same} zeros with the same multiplicities of the Riemann zeta function $\zeta(s)$. \end{theorem}
+\begin{theorem} (Grosswald and Schnitzer) Let $p_m$ be the $m$-th prime and select an integer number $p_m'$ so that \beq p_m \leq p_m' \leq p_{m+1} \,\,\,. \eeq With these $p_m'$ form the infinite product \beq \zeta'(s) \,=\, \prod_{m=1}^\infty \left(1 -\inv{ (p_m')^{s}}\right)^{-1} \,\,\,. \eeq The function $\zeta'(s)$ possesses the following properties: (i) $\zeta'(s) \neq 0$ for $\sigma > 1$; (ii) $\zeta'(s)$ can be continued as a meromorphic function in $\sigma >0$; (iii) in $\sigma > 0$, $\zeta'(s)$ has a single pole at $s=1$ with residue $r$, $1/2 \leq r \leq 1$; (iv) in $\sigma >0$, $\zeta'(s)$ has the {\em same} zeros with the same multiplicities of the Riemann zeta function $\zeta(s)$. \end{theorem}

 \begin{theorem} (Grosswald and Schnitzer) Let $L(s,\chi)$ be the Dirichlet $L$ function based on any Dirichlet character of modulus $q$.
 Let $\Primes = \{p_1, p_2, \ldots \}$ denote the set of primes while $\Primesp = \{ p'_1, p'_2, \ldots \}$ a set of integers $p'_n$ satisfying \beq p_n \leq p'_n < p_n + K, ~~~~~~p'_n = p_n ~~ ({\rm mod} ~ q) \eeq where $K \geq q$ is an arbitrary integer, and define the modified $L$-function according to the infinite product \beq L' (s, \chi) \,=\, \prod_{n=1}^\infty \( 1 - \frac{\chi(p'_n)}{(p'_n)^s} \)^{-1} \,\,\,. \eeq Then $L'(s,\chi) $ can be analytically continued to the half plane $\sigma > 0$ and, in this domain, it has the same zeros as the Dirichlet $L$-function $L(s,\chi)$.
 Moreover, if $\chi$ is a non-principal character then $L'(s, \chi)$ has no poles for $\sigma>0$, as does $L(s,\chi)$. \end{theorem}